Recently added item(s)

 Updated: August 8, 2017

-With barley harvest being completed and wheat coming off now, double-crop soybean planting will soon follow in some areas of the state.
+With barley harvest occurring and wheat coming off soon after, double-crop soybean planting will soon follow in some areas of the state.
 Weeds are generally less of a problem in double-crop soybean because of the delayed planting date.
-But even with fewer weeds emerging, when they are present and in combination with potential dry weather impacts on yield can be noticeable.
+But even with fewer weeds emerging, when they are present and in combination with potential dry weather, impacts on yield can be noticeable.
 A weed-free start is one of the most critical aspects of weed management in double-crop soybean.
 One of the biggest weed concerns is in managing glyphosate-resistant marestail or horseweed.
 Some of these populations may also be ALS-resistant.
 Marestail that are cut off during small grain harvest will recover, branch out, and probably be even more difficult to control.
-In full season soybeans, we have been strongly advocating the use of 2,4-DLVE in the burndown program.
+In full season soybeans, we have been strongly advocating the use of 2,4-D LVE in the burndown program.
 However, most growers are not willing to wait the necessary 7 days after 2,4-D application in double-crop.
 So, what are the options?